Tamarack Society Sew-Along: Supplies & Resources

 Lengthened Jacket Yardage

 If you're planning on changing the length of your jacket I've got an easy way to estimate the yardage of your pattern, shown below.
 For my jacket I think I'll be adding around 10" to the length so I'll be using that as the example here.

 You can see above the original layout of the pattern pieces according to the pattern instructions.
 I've marked the 4 pattern pieces that need to be lengthened with +10 as a visual of how much extra fabric I'll need.
 Since the front and back pieces are cut next to each other in this layout you'll only need to add 20" of extra fabric, rather than 40".

 Above you can see what the pattern pieces look like lengthened.
 For this layout I originally needed 4 yards of fabric.
 If I add the 20" to account for the lengthened pattern pieces that takes me to 4 5/8 yards of fabric.
 So that's my new yardage!
 If you're shortening your pattern you can do the same math but in reverse, subtracting the amount you're shortening the pattern, or you can just use the original yardage.

 Tamarack Sew-Along Resources

-If you want to get a jump start or check out any sew-along posts from the official sew-along a few years ago I’ve rounded up every informational Tamarack post we’ve done so far and posted a link to them below.
+If you want to get a jump start or check out any sew-along posts from the official sew-along a few years ago you can check out our Tamarack Sew-Along here.
+You'll see links to and descriptions of every Tamarack post we've made so far!